Table of Contents

 Mosaic 51 – A review

-Our Mosaic 51 camera system was recently used in the collection of data in the aftermath of Hurricane Ian:
+Our Mosaic 51 camera system was recently used to collect data in the aftermath of Hurricane Ian:

 As part of its ongoing work with the National Disaster Preparedness Training Center, FEMA and the University of Hawaii, Site Tour 360 deployed its newly purchased Mosaic 51 camera to the scene immediately.
 The Mosaic 51 performed quite well while collecting over 400 miles of 360° imagery in very harsh conditions!